buidl-renaissance/regen-art/apps/web/README_HOUSING.md

 ## **1. Make It a Home Program**

 ### **Program Overview**
 A program that allows tenants of foreclosed homes to purchase the property at a reasonable price with 0% interest loans provided by a community fund.
+Participants can also access **home repair grants** focused on critical repairs that ensure health and habitability.

 ### **Blockchain Integration**
-- **Tokenized Ownership:** Create NFTs to represent property ownership, ensuring clear, immutable records.
+- **Tokenized Ownership:** Create NFTs to represent property ownership, ensuring clear, immutable records of ownership transfer.
-- **Tax Management:** Smart contracts to automate property tax tracking and manage tax-rebate initiatives tied to property improvements.
+- **Tax Management:** Use smart contracts to automate property tax tracking and rebates for improvements.
+- **Repair Grant Allocation:** Tokenize repair grant disbursements to track usage and ensure funds are directed toward critical health and habitability improvements.
-- **Funding Transparency:** Use blockchain to monitor loan disbursements and repayments, ensuring community fund accountability.
+- **Funding Transparency:** Use blockchain to monitor loan disbursements, repair grants, and repayments, ensuring community fund accountability.
 - **Decentralized Identifiers (DIDs):** Maintain updated records of stakeholders for secure social account recovery and community engagement.

 ---